moclojer/moclojer.com/content/about/architecture.md

 **cloud/ops**

-* **domain.create**: interacts with DigitalOcean and CloudFlare, in order to setup the new domain host and DNS records;
+* **domain.create**: interacts with DigitalOcean and CloudFlare to set up the new domain host and DNS records;
 * **domain.verify**: verifies the existence and validity of the newly created host, firing `mock.publication` thereafter;

 **moclojer/foss**